Last Updated on September 7, 2022

 Efficient Management for Multiple Device Groups

 One of the difficulties in managing a fleet of unattended Android devices lies in unorganized device grouping.
-In order to efficiently access and monitor remote devices scattered across a city or country, navigate to “Devices” on the upper right corner and select the designated device group you want to get a quick glance of all your devices.
+In order to efficiently access and monitor remote devices scattered across a city or country, navigate to “Devices” on the upper right corner and select the designated device group you want to get a quick glance at all your devices.
 Respond quicker to malfunctioning devices and minimize impacts on your business operations.

 Optimized Auto-Refresh Screen Time